Eradev/RPGMod/README.md

 ## Updating

-When updating simply replace the mod files and run the game, the config may change from time to time so make always make a backup if you have changes you want to keep!
+When updating simply replace the mod files and run the game, the config may change from time to time so always make a backup if you have changes you want to keep!

 ## Configuration

-This mod has a large config with many values to change to your desire with the ability to reload on the go by pressing **F6**.
+This mod has a config with many values to change to your desire with the ability to reload on the go by pressing **F6**.

 **Steps on how to configure:**